chigenori053/mathlang/README.md

 - Switch output language (default: Japanese): `python main.py --language en -c "show 1 + 2"`

 The CLI prints each evaluator step (`ステップ N` / `Step N`) plus the final `出力` / `Output` marker in the language you choose, and symbolic mode reports simplified forms, explanations, and tree structures for the provided expression.
+Each `step` line is followed by a `normalized:` equality (the canonicalized before/after) and the `rule:` identifier supplied by the KnowledgeRegistry so you can trace why the step was accepted.

 ## Learning Logs & Notebook Demo
 MathLang now ships with a lightweight `LearningLogger` that records `problem → step → end` events (including rule IDs supplied by the knowledge base) as JSON.
 You can pass the logger into an evaluator: